 We understand that when you're planning your Will, your family and loved ones will be top priority.
 Once you've provided for those closest to you, it can be easier than you think to include a gift to Crisis that could one day change lives.
+There are a number of ways that we can support you as you make your decision.

 If you have any questions about leaving a gift in your Will to Crisis, or would just like to discuss it, with no obligations, you can contact George Shelley on 020 7036 2642, or firstname.lastname@example.org.
 He will be happy to help with any questions you have.